avnet-iotconnect/iotc-python-lite-sdk/README.md

 # Introduction
-This project is the IoTConnect Python Lite Client (SDK) that aims for a modern, intuitive and robust interface to connect your Linux, Windows or MacOS devices to the Avnet IoTConnect platform.
+This project is the /IOTCONNECT Python Lite Client (SDK) that aims for a modern, intuitive and robust interface to connect your Linux, Windows or MacOS devices to the Avnet IoTConnect platform.

-The project supports IoTConnect Device Protocol 2.1 devices.
+The project supports /IOTCONNECT Device Protocol 2.1 devices.
-The project requires Python 3.9 or newer and provides a set of features for most common IoTConnect use cases.
+The project requires Python 3.9 or newer and provides a set of features for most common /IOTCONNECT use cases.

-If you need support for older Pyton, Protocol 1.0, Properties (Shadow/Twin) Offline or HTTP Client along with other features like Gateway/Child support you should check out the standard
+If you need support for older Pyton, both Protocol 1.0 and 2.1, Properties (Shadow/Twin) Offline or HTTP Client along with other features like Gateway/Child support you should check out the standard
 [Iotconnect Python SDK](https://github.com/avnet-iotconnect/iotc-python-sdk) repository.